As traders, our job is to take advantage of opportunities in the markets. Sometimes, these opportunities come in the form of entirely new markets.

 Let's start at the beginning.

 You may have heard many things about what a cryptocurrency is, but you may still be searching for an understandable definition.
 I hear ya, I was in the same boat for a long time.

-Instead of getting to technical, here's the easiest way to think about cryptocurrencies:
+Instead of getting too technical, here's the easiest way to think about cryptocurrencies:

-Cryptocurrencies are basically the money on software platforms.
+A cryptocurrency is basically money on software platforms.

 It's important to keep in mind that the teams/companies that are behind these cryptocurrencies are not only creating a new form of currency, but a new software platform.
 To demonstrate how this works, let's take a look at other software platforms that you are probably already familiar with.

 Examining how these platforms work will help you understand cryptocurrencies.

 Here are a few software platforms that many people use:

 - Windows: A software platform for personal computers

 - Dropbox: A software platform for storing and sharing documents